 The Group's operating departments information is reported consistently with the internal management reports provided to major operational decision-makers.
-Major operational decision-makers are responsible for allocating resources to operating department and assessing their performance.
+Major operational decision-makers are responsible for allocating resources to operating departments and assessing their performance.

-V. Major Sources of Uncertainty in Significant Accounting Judgments, Estimates, and Assumptions When the Group prepares the consolidated financial reports, the management has used its judgment to determine the adopted accounting policies and has made accounting estimates and assumptions based on the reasonable expectations of future events based on the situation on the balance sheet date.
+V. Sources of material aspects in accounting judgement, estimate, assumption and uncertainties

+When the Group prepares the consolidated financial reports, the management has used its judgment to determine the adopted accounting policies and has made accounting estimates and assumptions based on the reasonable expectations of future events based on the situation on the balance sheet date.
 Significant accounting estimates and assumptions made may differ from the actual results.
 Historical experience and other factors will be considered for continuous evaluation and adjustment.
 These estimates and assumptions contain risk that may result in significant adjustments to the book values of assets and liabilities in the next fiscal year.
 Please see below for a detailed description of the uncertainties of significant accounting judgments, estimates, and assumptions:

-(I) Important judgment for accounting policy adoption
+(I) Important judgment on the adoption of accounting policies